 Bezos has been an avid supporter of the 2012 Deferred Action for Childhood Arrivals (DACA) executive action through which then-President Barack Obama granted most DREAM Act-eligible individuals temporary legal status, work permits, access to certain publicly funded social services, and protection from deportation.
 In January 2018, Bezos announced that he was donating $33 million to fund scholarships – valued at $33,000 apiece – to cover college tuition expenses for 1,000 illegal-alien high-school students who were DACA beneficiaries.
 He gave this money to TheDream.US, a nonprofit education group dedicated to helping DACA students pay for college.

-As of March 2018, Bezos’s net worth was $127 billion, making him the wealthiest person in the world.
+As of May 2020, Bezos’s net worth was approximately $143 billion, making him the wealthiest person in the world.
 His principal residence is a $25 million lake house in Medina, Washington.
 He also owns a 27,000-square-foot home worth about $23 million in the District of Columbia, a 2-acre property in Beverly Hills that is valued at approximately $25 million, and a $65 million private jet.

 For additional information on Jeff Bezos, click here.